yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Storage/MMC-SD.rst

       -  Two slave DMA channels (1 for TX, 1 for RX)
       -  Designed for low power and programmable clock generation
       -  Maximum operating frequency of 48MHz
-      -  MMC/SD card hot insertion and removal
+      -  MMCSD card hot insertion and removal

-The following image shows the MMC/SD Driver Architecture:
+The following image shows the MMCSD Driver Architecture:

 ..
 Image:: /images/Mmcsd_Driver.png